• Skip to primary navigation

 An entry-level smartphone with a 3-megapixel camera will produce an image that is too large to display on a web page.
 Unfortunately, content editors will upload images directly from their camera.
 A little education and an automated resizing system is recommended.

 Image dimensions should never exceed the maximum size of their container.
 If your template has a maximum space of 800 horizontal pixels, the image will not need a greater width.
-That said, those using high-density/Retina displays may appreciate a double 1,600-pixel width image, but that’s still smaller than typical camera output.
+Those using high-density/Retina displays may appreciate a double 1,600-pixel width image, but that’s still smaller than typical camera output.

 Make sure you specify height and width attributes in your HTML.
 This enables your page to serve images quick since it doesn’t have to figure out the size for itself.